2008 Big 12 Conference football season: Tiebreaker

 In 2010 the Big 12 changed Divisional Tiebreaker rule (b.5) so that, if the top two teams are within one ordinal place in the BCS ratings, then the winner of their head-to-head game will be the representative.
 Such a rule in 2008 would have favored Texas.

+Texas Tech fans also objected to the outcome and to the use of the BCS standings as a tiebreaker: